danielmkarlsson/SuperClean/README.md

 computer that you found in the tech trash, then this is for you:

 ```
-~clean.postSampleInfo; // check which samples are loaded into ram and get some stats on those
+~clean.postSampleInfo; // Check which samples are loaded into ram and get some stats on those.
-~clean.freeSoundFiles([\rnb]); // remove a sample folder called rnb
+~clean.freeSoundFiles([\rnb]); // Remove a sample folder called rnb.
-~clean.postSampleInfo; // now, the rnb samples should be gone.
+~clean.postSampleInfo; // Now, the rnb sample folder should be gone.
 ```

 ## How does it work?
 I guess you could say it's a hack of the event type.
-You turn on SuperClean, as you might turn on the power for your rack of of samplers, synths and effects like this
+You turn on SuperClean, as you might turn on the power for your rack of of samplers, synths and effects like this:

 ```
 (